station-demand-forecasting-tool/documentation/pages/docker/basics/index.md

 # Docker Deploy Basics
 <!-- position: 1 -->

+A containerised Docker deployment is the most straightforward way to get the Station Demand Forecasting Tool up and running.

-For instructions to implement the tool using Docker see: [https://github.com/station-demand-forecasting-tool/sdft-docker](https://github.com/station-demand-forecasting-tool/sdft-docker/blob/master/README.md)
+For instructions on implementing the tool using Docker see: [https://github.com/station-demand-forecasting-tool/sdft-docker](https://github.com/station-demand-forecasting-tool/sdft-docker/blob/master/README.md)